-1.4 In any case for which provision is not made hereinSubject to any applicable legislation or regulation, any gap in these Bylaws, the procedure to be followed shall be, as near as may be, shall be addressed that followed according to by reference to the latest edition of Robert's Rules of Order ("RONR").
+1.4 In any case for which provision is not made hereinSubject to any applicable legislation or regulation, any gap in these Bylaws, the procedure to be followed shall be, as near as may be, shall be addressed that followed according toby reference to the latest edition of Robert's Rules of Order ("RONR") The rules contained in the latest edition of Order ("RONR" or "Robert's Rules of Order") Robert's Rules of Order Newly Revised ("RONR"), as may be amended from time to time, shall govern all matters of procedure provided they are not inconsistent with these Bylaws or any special rules of order that the Board may adopt, or with any applicable statutes or regulations.

-1.5 Subject to any applicable legislation or regulations, these BBylaws may be amended, at any time, by a two-thirds majority vote of those-the members present and voting, at any meeting of the Board, provided that the matters is listed on the agenda prior to the commencement of a Board meeting and notice of intention to introduce such-amendment has been given provided that in-written notice of any proposed amendment(s), and any supporting materials, shall have been delivered writing at the previous Regular Mmeeting of the Board and is referred to in the Notice of the Meeting, and provided that such proposed amendment is not in conflict with any statutory provision or regulation then in force.
+1.5 Subject to any applicable legislation or regulations, these Bylaws may be amended,at any time, by a two-thirds majority vote of those the members present and voting, at any meeting of the Board, provided that the matters is listed on the agenda prior to the commencement of a Board meeting and notice of intention to introduce such- amendment has been given provided that in-written notice of any proposed amendment(s), and any supporting materials, shall have been delivered writing at the previous Regular Mmeeting of the Board. and is referred to in the Notice of the Meeting, Preserved language is in Blue and provided that such proposed amendment is not in conflict with any statutoryprovision or regulation then in force.
+Preserved language is in Blue